 However, Leta’s apparent untimely death hasn’t discouraged fans’ curiosity about the mysterious character, especially considering her enigmatic relation to one of the Wizarding World’s most notorious killers.

-“I play Helena Bonham Carter's great-great aunt,” Kravitz told Independent about her character before the movie was released.
+“I play Helena Bonham Carter's great-great aunt,” Kravitz told Independent about her character in 2017.
 However, that seems to have been an over-simplification of the relationship.
 First of all, Bellatrix married into the Lestrange family, so Leta and Bella aren’t even related by blood.
 Plus, as TIME pointed out, Leta seemingly died without having children, meaning she could not be a direct ancestor of Rodolphus and must come from a different section of the Lestrange family tree.

 There’s also another way Leta could be related to Bellatrix, and it has to do with a tiny detail from Harry Potter and the Order of the Phoenix: “The pure-blood families are all interrelated,” Sirius told Harry in the book.
-“If you’re only going to let your sons and daughters marry purebloods your choice is very limited, there are hardly any of us left.”
-This, of course, means Bellatrix could have another, more direct line of relation to Leta and not even know it.
+“If you’re only going to let your sons and daughters marry pure-bloods, your choice is very limited.
+There are hardly any of us left.”
+This, of course, means Bellatrix could have another, more direct line of relation to Leta (due to intermarrying) and not even know it.

-Regardless of how they’re connected, the thought of Bellatrix rolling her eyes about her husband's distant, estranged cousin Leta is pretty funny.
+Regardless of how they’re connected, the thought of Bellatrix rolling her eyes about her husband's distant, estranged cousin Leta being one of the "good guys" is pretty funny.

 This article was originally published on